betoule/cosmologix/doc/validation_paper.md

 through the use of JAX.
-Unfortunately, at the time of writing, the computation in cosmoprimo does not seem to be jitable and distance computation in jax-cosmo is neglecting contributions to the energy density from neutrinos species.
+Unfortunately, at the time of writing, the computation in cosmoprimo does not seem to be jitable and distance computation in jax-cosmo is neglecting contributions to the energy density from neutrinos and photons.
 The accuracy of the resulting computation is insufficient for the need of the LEMAITRE analysis, a compilation of type-Ia Supernovae joining the very large sample of nearby events discovered by ZTF [@rigault:2025] to higher redshift